According to the seed that is sown

 – Samyutta Nikaya, one of the five nikayas (discourses) in Buddhism, on Karma

-After a while it became clear that Rosie knew she was dying, by the way she would suddenly turn morose, in despair.
-Once when she was watching a Roadrunners cartoon on her Ipad, she hit pause at the scene where Wile-e-Coyote tries to grab the roadrunner, misses and shoots over a steep cliff, his legs still sprinting in thin air, in that typical elliptical blur, till he stops.
-Usually when this happens in cartoons, the character for a few seconds remains in mid-air and then plunges to the bottom of the cliff.
-Rosie pointed to Wile-e suspended in mid-air on the frozen Ipad screen and said to her mom,” Look mom, this is where I am now, in the air, waiting for the plunge.”
+Coming back to Rosie, after a while it became clear that she knew she was dying – by the way she would suddenly turn morose, from despair.
+Once when she was watching a Roadrunners cartoon on her Ipad, she hit pause at the scene where Wile-e-Coyote tries to grab the roadrunner, misses and shoots over a steep cliff, his legs still sprinting in thin air, in that typical elliptical blur, until they stop.
+Usually when this happens in cartoons, for a few seconds the toon character remains suspended in mid-air and then plunges to the bottom of the cliff.
+Rosie pointed to Wile-e-Coyote suspended in mid-air on the frozen Ipad screen and said to her mom,” Look mom, this is where I am now, in the air, waiting for the plunge.”

 Rosie’s parents had been given permission to take up residence in a tiny closet-like room right next to her bed and there they remained the last few weeks, unaware of how their days flashed by, unaware when it was time to go down to the hospital cafeteria to eat, unable to come to grips with what was about to happen.
 Almost every day, others – grandparents, friends, relatives and cousins – would drop by, some with flowers and others with cookies and cakes.
 She could hardly digest anything but Bhuvan had made up his mind to let her have anything she wanted.

 As the end neared, Bhuvan and his little patient fell into a sort of ritual.
 At the end of the day, he would tell her,’ I am going to give you something that will make you fall asleep.’